dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 internal bridges.
 It also has two different modes for different bridging models;

-* "legacy" bridges models bridges as modified internal solid infill lines and aims to keep the same line-spacing.
-It uses the rounded box cross-section and adjusts the layer-height while keeping the same line-spacing to adjust the flow.
+* "legacy" bridges models bridges as modified internal solid infill lines and aims to keep the same `line_spacing` or `layer_height`.
+It uses the rounded box cross-section and adjusts the height while keeping the same spacing when increasing flows, and adjusts the spacing while keeping the same height when reducing flows.

-* "thick" bridges models bridges with a circular cross-section where the layer-height and line-width are the same as the diameter.
+* "thick" bridges models bridges with a circular cross-section where the height and width are the same as the diameter.
 The diameter is adjusted to adjust the flow.
-The default line-spacing is a tiny constant larger than the diameter
+The default spacing is a tiny constant `0.05mm` larger than the diameter

 The relevant settings OrcaSlicer exposes are;

-* Internal solid infill line_width - The bridge line_width in "legacy" mode.
+* Internal solid infill `line_width` - The bridge `line_width` in "legacy" mode.
-  (default: Dn, range: [Dn/2,Dn*5)
+  (default: `Dn`, range: `[Dn/2,Dn*5)`

-* thick_bridge - a checkbox toggling "legacy" and "thick" bridge modes.
+* `thick_bridge` - a checkbox toggling "legacy" and "thick" bridge modes.
-  (default: N).
+  (default: `N`).

-* bridge_flow - multiplier for the flow (default:1.0, range: [0,2]).
+* `bridge_flow` - multiplier for the flow (default:`1.0`, range: `[0,2]`).

-* bridge_density - a percentage scaling factor for reduction in line-spacing.
+* `bridge_density` - a percentage scaling factor for reduction in line-spacing.
-  Higher values means closer spacing (default:100%, range: [10%,120%]).
+  Higher values means closer spacing (default:`100%`, range: `[10%,120%]`).

 ### Implementation

-The class `Flows` in `Flow.hpp` have lengths m_width, m_height, m_spacing,
+The class `Flows` in `Flow.hpp` have lengths `m_width`, `m_height`,
-m_nozzle_diameter, and a bool m_bridge, with other attributes all derived by methods from these attributes. `Flow::mm3_per_mm()` returns the area of a circle with diameter=width for bridge flows, otherwise calculates the rounded-rectange area using width and height.
+`m_spacing`, `m_nozzle_diameter`, and a `bool m_bridge`, with other attributes
+all derived by methods from these attributes. `Flow::mm3_per_mm()` returns the area of a circle with diameter=width for bridge flows, otherwise calculates the rounded-rectange area using width and height.

-For bridging flows, `Flow::bridging_flow()` takes a diameter and the nozzle_diameter, and creates a flow with `width = height = diameter` and `spacing = Flow::bridge_extrusion_spacing(diameter) = diameter+0.05mm`.
+For thick bridges, `Flow::bridging_flow()` in `Flow.hpp` takes a diameter and the nozzle_diameter, and creates a flow with `width = height = diameter` and `spacing = Flow::bridge_extrusion_spacing(diameter) = diameter+0.05mm`.
 This suggests that it was once believed briding worked best with small gaps between the lines, but recent empirical testing suggests the opposite.

+For legacy bridges `Flow::with_flow_ratio()` is used to modify the solid infill flow by the setting `bridge_flow`, which calls `Flow::with_cross_section()`, implemented in `Flow.cpp`.
+This increases the height and keeps the spacing when increasing flows, and keeps the height and decreases the spacing when decreasing flows provided width is greater than the height.
+If the reduced width is less than the height it switches to calculating height and width as the diameter of a circle with the target area.
+Note that height changes when increasing flows also gives you tiny line-width changes to keep the same line-spacing.
+Reducing flows to widths less than the layer height is unlikely to produce decent bridges so we will ignore that in the following conversions and assume it just reduces spacing.

-For In `LayerRegion.cpp`, `LayerRegion::bridging_flow(FlowRole role, bool
+In `LayerRegion.cpp`, `LayerRegion::bridging_flow(FlowRole role, bool
 thick_bridge)` returns different flows for legacy vs thick bridge mode.
-For thick bridges it returns `Flow::bridging_flow()` with a diameter scaled by sqrt of the bridge_flow ratio.
-For legacy bridges it returns a non-bridging flow the same as the solid infill adjusted by the bridge_flow ratio to give the required area; for increases it increases the height while keeping the same line-spacing, for decreases it keeps the same height and reduces the line-spacing.
-Note that height changes give you tiny line-width changes for the same line-spacing.
+For thick bridges it returns `Flow::bridging_flow()` with a diameter scaled by sqrt of the `bridge_flow` setting.
+For legacy bridges it calls `Flow::with_flow_ratio()` to return a non-bridging solid infill flow adjusted by the `bridge_flow` setting to give the required area.

-For both bridge models, `bridge_density` is then used to adjust the line-spacing without changing the flow to `flow.m_spacing/bridge_density`.
+For both bridge models, the `bridge_density` setting is then used to adjust the line-spacing without changing the flow to `flow.m_spacing/bridge_density`.

 ### Observations